BowenZ217/deadlyKitten/team_proposal.md

 ## Data Correction
 We will check the data in advance from the following aspects in Python and mysql.
-(1)data integrity of sources: check if there is null data in records from the sources.
+1. data integrity of sources: check if there is null data in records from the sources.
 According to our goal about path planning among a specific set of main cities, we will exclude unrelated data ahead of operating.
 So non related airports or routes missing are acceptable in sources, and the null data can be dropped in this case without leading to loss of information.
 Then for the name or code missing, we will use queries to find them and fill null.
-(2)correction: check the geographical data of an airport, including the rationality of latitude, longitude, city, and altitude to avoid errors.
+2. correction: check the geographical data of an airport, including the rationality of latitude, longitude, city, and altitude to avoid errors.
-(3)consistency across data tables, including checking the consistent correspondence among the airport code, name, and the location information in source tables.
+3. consistency across data tables, including checking the consistent correspondence among the airport code, name, and the location information in source tables.
-(4)rationality: for the relatively important cities ( we probably select as a vertical of the shortest path problem), we will check the routes' information to avoid inaccuracy, such as the rationality of the frequency of the city being passed.
+4. rationality: for the relatively important cities ( we probably select as a vertical of the shortest path problem), we will check the routes' information to avoid inaccuracy, such as the rationality of the frequency of the city being passed.

 ## Data Storage
 Adjacency Matrix for distance